7 Numbers That Help Put The Northern California Wildfires Into Perspective

+President Donald Trump approved “a major disaster declaration” for California on Tuesday, Vice President Mike Pence announced during a visit to the state’s emergency management headquarters.

+“Let me first say our hearts and the hearts of every American go out to the families of the 13 who’ve lost their lives,” said Pence, hours before the death toll climbed to 15.
+“This declaration will allow FEMA to identify, mobilize and provide additional equipment and resources to assist with the emergency.”

-Northern California’s wine country has been engulfed by wildfires since late Sunday.
-As of Monday night, Gov. Jerry Brown (D) had declared states of emergency for eight counties, including Napa, Sonoma and Mendocino.
+As of Monday night, Gov. Jerry Brown (D) had declared states of emergency in several northern counties, including Napa, Sonoma and Mendocino.

+Orange County ― over 400 miles south of Napa ― was also under a state of emergency on Monday night.
+A brush fire burned more than 7,500 acres and forced at least 5,000 people to evacuate their homes.
+Roughly 25 percent of the Southern California fire had been contained as of Tuesday morning, reported the Los Angeles Times.

-Strong winds helped the fires spread rapidly, which likely caused more destruction over a 24-hour period than the rest of this year’s already “very busy” wildfire season, said Daniel Berlant, assistant deputy director for the California Department of Forestry and Fire Protection.
+The fires have likely caused more destruction over a 24-hour period than the rest of this year’s “very busy” wildfire season, said Daniel Berlant, assistant deputy director for the California Department of Forestry and Fire Protection.

-Over 7,700 wildfires ― at least 1,500 more than last year ―have ripped through California since January, consuming roughly 780,000 acres along the way.
+Over 7,700 wildfires ― at least 1,500 more than last year ― have ripped through California since January, consuming roughly 780,000 acres along the way.

 Most wildfires are started by people, Berlant told HuffPost, and the state’s changing climate is making them more intense and helping them spread more quickly.
 Despite significant rain last winter, the ground is still dry from the droughts that have hammered California over the last five years.

-Note: This story has been updated with the latest developments.